LMSC-NTappy/nanodescript/README.md

 ```bash
 nanodescript test_pattern_printzone.gds gds_slicing_output --matcher printzonematcher
 ```
 the following job file is created in the `gds_slicing_output` folder (also created).

 <img src="https://github.com/LMSC-NTappy/nanodescript/blob/master/media/outputpattern_printzone.PNG?raw=true" alt="Output of the Print Zone matching strategy" width="50%" height="50%">

+This strategy is a bit overkill since it supposes populating (_bloating_) your gds library with placeholder cell instances that serve no practical purposes in the fabrication.
+Originally, the intention was to implement additional functionality to the `nanoscribe_print_zone`.
+In the end I didn't drive the initial development of this project in that direction, so that this entire strategy is not so relevant as it used to be.

 #### layer matching